 1. Sales and Marketing Alignment

 First things first.
-Surveys show that only 8% companies have strong alignment between these two departments.
-On the other hand, companies with proper sales and marketing alignment report 20% higher a 20% annual growth rate.
+Surveys show that only 8% of companies have strong alignment between these two departments.
+On the other hand, companies with proper sales and marketing alignment report a 20% higher annual growth rate.

-The key to successful alignment is in the following:
+The key to successful alignment, and subsequently, lead nurturing is in the following:

 - Regular, weekly meetings will help sales and marketing be on the same page;